jacksoncouse/Guide/README.md

 - Join the CCK team on Github and make your contributions to the project directly
 - Fork this repository and add your own code and text - if its good, we'll pull it to the master copy!

 The CCK is maintained by [@jacksoncouse](https://github.com/jacksoncouse).
-Please get in touch with Jackson if you have any questions.
+Please get in touch with Jackson if you have any questions or want to get involved.

 ## More information

 ### User manual

-The [CCK Wiki](https://github.com/AmnestyInternational/ContentKit/wiki) provides detailed documentation.
+This repository _is_ a user manual.
+However, the [CCK Wiki](https://github.com/AmnestyInternational/ContentKit/wiki) does provide step-by-step user tutorials.
+[Github Help](https://help.github.com/) is also a handy place.

 ### License